syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/working-with-data.md

 The Mention can generate its list items through an array of complex data.
 For this, the appropriate columns should be mapped to the [fields](../api/mention/#fields) property.

-In the following example, `Code.Id` column and `Country.CountryId` column from complex data have been mapped to the `value` field and `text` field, respectively.
+In the following example, `Code.Id` column and `Country.Name` column from complex data have been mapped to the `value` field and `text` field, respectively.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}